 Go totally tubular on Oregon’s Mount Hood.

 Inner tubes and snowy slopes make for a classic winter combination.
 But the tubing runs at Skibowl on Mount Hood aren’t like the hills of your childhood.
-With 14 separate lanes and two moving walkways to carry you back to the top, this is next level.
+With 14 separate lanes, two moving walkways to carry you back to the top, and after-dark LED-lit “cosmic tubing,” this is next level.
 Some of the tubes have room for four riders, so entire families can share a run.
 The brave can try Extreme Tube Hill, a steeper, faster run that will spray your goggles and test your grip.

 Snort at a snow dragon in McCall, Idaho.